 When it comes to eCommerce, online customers have always had high delivery expectations.
-The pandemic accelerated this trend so much that even customers who live within driving distance now expect swift and free delivery.
+Though many consumers turned to eCommerce as a lifeline during the pandemic, the convenience and ease of shopping online have made this the preferred way to shop for many for a long time.
+Today, even customers who live within driving distance of a store now expect swift and free delivery.

 Nearly all shipping-related expenses are based on variables such as distance, weight, volume, and delivery speed.
 That said, most carriers use some combination of the pricing models below.
 As a business owner, it’s important to choose the right solution for your products and customers.